PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/boots_of_speed.md

-Name: Boots of Swiftness
+Name: Swift Striders
 Type: Item

-# Boots of Swiftness
+# Swift Striders
 _Wondrous item, rare (requires attunement)_

-When these boots are donned, the wearer may click their heels together as a bonus action.
-Doing so doubles their walking speed, and any creature that attempts to make an opportunity attack against them has disadvantage on the attack roll.
-To end the effect, the wearer must click their heels together again.
+When these boots are donned, a bonus action can be used to click the heels together.
+Doing so doubles the wearer's walking speed, and any creature that attempts an opportunity attack against them has disadvantage on the roll.
+Clicking the heels together again ends the effect.

-The magical properties of the boots cease to function after 10 minutes of use, and will not be restored until the wearer completes a long rest.
+The enchantment of the boots lasts for a total of 10 minutes, after which the magic ceases to function until a long rest is completed.